dfkaye/dfkaye-blog/content/posts/data-driven-testing-with-wheredoc.md

 ## Data-driven tests

-The intial inspiration comes from a post by [JP Castro](https://twitter.com/jphsf) from 2012, [DRYing Up Your JavaScript Jasmine Tests With the Data Provider Pattern](http://blog.jphpsf.com/2012/08/30/drying-up-your-javascript-jasmine-tests).
+The initial inspiration comes from a post by [JP Castro](https://twitter.com/jphsf) from 2012, [DRYing Up Your JavaScript Jasmine Tests With the Data Provider Pattern](http://blog.jphpsf.com/2012/08/30/drying-up-your-javascript-jasmine-tests).

 Here's JP's example with a custom `using()` function that wraps each Jasmine `it()` test.